cloudera/community-ml-runtimes/jupyterlab-git/README.md

 # Jupyterlab with extensions : Python debugger, Git integration, Language Server Protocol (LSP)

-Read carefully the doc for a godd usage of these extensions
+Read carefully the doc for a good usage of these extensions

 ## Python debugger